Wikignometry/QA_Paint/README.md

 DEMO: https://youtu.be/0qGxYQypkzQ

-This is a simple graphics editor with some image editing capabilities.
+This is a simple graphics editor with some image editing capabilities built by team Quantum Aliasing.

 Tools can be switched using the grey buttons on the side